Quickstart

 binary "https://mobile-static.channel.io/ios/latest/channeliosdk-ios.json" == 8.0.0

-1. In the directory where Cartfile is located, run the carthage update command to install the package.
-For example:
+1. Run the carthage update command in the directory where the Cartfile is located to install the package.
+For instance:

 carthage update --platform iOS --use-xcframeworks